-Winning on points (WP): This is the most common way to win.
+This is the most common way to win a bout.
 The points are determined by reviewing the final scores on the electronic scoring system after the bout.
 The winner will be decided based on the judges' scoring.
 The bouts are won in either a unanimous or split decision.
-In case the bout is halted, even if it's mid-round, due to an unintentional foul causing injury and prompting the referee to stop the contest, this regulation applies.
-Similarly, if both boxers sustain injuries simultaneously, resulting in the referee stopping the contest, this rule comes into effect and will be declared the winner of the bout on points by either unanimous or split decision The bout may be ended by the referee due to an event that is out of the boxer's or referee's control, such as the destruction of the ring, failure of the lighting supply, forces of nature and other similar unforeseen conditions.
-Under such circumstances, the judges will evaluate the round and will judge the two boxers' performance up to the soppage.
-The boxers who have more points is announced the winner of the bout.
+In case the bout is halted, even if it is midround, due to an unintentional foul causing injury and prompting the referee to stop the contest, this regulation applies.
+Similarly, if both boxers sustain injuries simultaneously, resulting in the referee stopping the contest, this rule comes into effect and will be declared the winner of the bout on points by either a unanimous or split decision.
+The bout may be ended by the referee due to an event that is out of the boxer's or referee's control, such as the destruction of the ring, failure of the lighting supply, forces of nature and other similar unforeseen conditions.
+Under such circumstances, the judges will evaluate the round and will judge the two boxers' performance up to the stoppage.
+The boxer who has more points is announced the winner of the bout.
 In the event of a boxer suffering an open cut because of an accidental foul, the referee is allowed to pause the bout and escort the boxer to a medical assessment.
 If such a stoppage occurs, the bout's outcome will be determined by the scorecards.
 No tied bouts are allowed.
 If the total scores given by each judge, accounting for any deductions, are equal when the bout concludes, the judges will be tasked with selecting a bout winner under the following circumstances: a.
-One [1] judge has a draw the other judges are evenly split, or b.
-Two [2] judges have even scores and the other judges do not score unanimously; or c.
+One (1) judge has a draw the other judges are evenly split, or b.
+Two (2) judges have even scores and the other judges do not score unanimously; or c.
 Three (3) or more judges have even scores i.
-In manual (paper) scoring after the judge scores the round, the judge is requested to select an overall bout winner in case a tiebreaker is necessary ii.
-In the electronic scoring system if a tiebreaker is necessary the judge's keypad will blink.
+In manual (paper) scoring after the judge is requested to select an overall bout winner in case a tiebreaker is necessary ii.
+In the the electronic scoring system, if a tiebreaker is necessary, the judge's keypad will blink.
 The judge will then nominate an overall bout winner.

+WINNING BY ABANDONMENT (ABD):

-Winning by abandonment (ABD): Winning by abandonment occurs when either the boxers or their coach concedes or decides to "throw in the towel," resulting in the match to stop.
+Winning by abandonment occurs when either the boxers or their coach concedes or decides to "throw in the towel," resulting in the match to stop.